-We will announce the winning teams at the Hudson Data Jam Awards Ceremony & Celebration virtually on Thursday, March 31st.
-Students do not need to be present at the Ceremony to win.
-We will also post the winners on the Hudson Data Jam Facebook page shortly after the competition.
+We will announce the winning teams at the Hudson Data Jam Awards Ceremony & Celebration virtually on Tuesday, April 11, 2023.
+Students do not need to be present at the Ceremony to win, but are encouraged to attend!
+We will also post the winners on the Hudson Data Jam Facebook page and the Hudson Data Jam Project Gallery shortly after the competition.